ADP Logo

 It is found in programs, promotional materials, documentation, merchandise, signs, and packaging.
 Its main purpose is to promote Automatic Data Processing products and services and maintain a holistic visual perception of the brand and its sub-brands.

 The software vendor has detailed guidelines for using the logo.
-According to the approved requirements, it looks like three capital letters, “ADP,” connected in the form of a monogram.
+According to the approved requirements, it appears to be three capital letters, “ADP,” connected as a monogram.
 It is a geometrically verified pattern that consists of straight, broken, and rounded lines, diagonals, corners, and semicircles.
 The brand name unites all parts of the company into one whole, symbolizing progress and reliability.

 Font and Colors